 Another important choice we must make is that of no longer practicing fear.
 This is not to say that we must totally eradicate every drop of fear in our lives.
 From where we stand today, none of us are even totally conscious of how much fear and doubt is in our hearts.
 But to the extent that we are aware, we must focus our attention on God through the person of Jesus Christ and allow Him to do what only He can do in our lives.

 Philippians 4:6-7(NLT) tells us, “Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”
 We have to be willing to surrender everything to God in prayer, understanding that our faith in Him through Jesus Christ is what transports us from chaos and confusion into His perfect peace.
 We cannot steer, and we don’t own the map.
 All we are required to do is to trust Heavenly Father and train the eyes of our hearts to continually look to the Lord, as we allow our souls to rest in His peace.■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“The Once Hopeless and Now Grateful Onion Peeler” written by Fran for DomesticAbuseAwareness.Org ©2018.
+“Practicing the Peace of God”, written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2021.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!